 Fall is a time of changes: warmth changing to cold, light changing to darkness, green changing to red and yellow and brown.
-And one day is the most fall-ish of all fall days: the fall equinox, also known as Mabon.
+And one day is the most fall-ish of all fall days: the fall equinox, also known as the autumnal equinox, also known (in magical circles) as Mabon.
 It’s the precise moment when days and nights are of equal duration, just before the nights begin to overshadow the days.

-To spice up your celebration, I thought I’d offer a few ideas you don’t hear every year, inspired by cultures near and far.
+And if you’re looking to spice up your fall equinox festivities this year, here are some ideas for rituals and traditions you don’t hear every year, inspired by cultures near and far.

 In China, both equinoxes (spring and fall) are honored as times when yin and yang (universal feminine and masculine energies) are precisely equal.
 In contrast to the spring equinox, however, when tradition recommends making offerings to the sun, the fall equinox is a time to make offerings to the moon, as the feminine principle (also associated with the polarities of cold, dark, and receptive) ascends.
 Lunar-charged offerings might include lemons, white or silver candles, moonstone, labradorite, coconut milk, ornamental cabbage, jasmine, and tuberose.
 Place your chosen offering(s) on an altar along with an image of the moon.
 The next morning, place crystals/biodegradable items on the earth.
 Burn any remaining candles down at intervals throughout the remainder of the season.